 4. Access to unavailable assets or markets

 Derivatives can help organizations get access to otherwise unavailable assets or markets.
 By employing interest rate swaps, a company may obtain a more favorable interest rate relative to interest rates available from direct borrowing.

 Disadvantages of Derivatives

 Despite the benefits that derivatives bring to the financial markets, the financial instruments come with some significant drawbacks.
-The drawbacks resulted in disastrous consequences during the financial crisis of 2007-2008.
+The drawbacks resulted in disastrous consequences during the Global Financial Crisis of 2007-2008.
 The rapid devaluation of mortgage-backed securities and credit-default swaps led to the collapse of financial institutions and securities around the world.

 1. High risk